elitalon/elitalon.github.io/_posts/2016-07-23-what-nobody-will-tell-you-about-json.md

 }
 ```

 The first thing to note here is that `json` is initialised with an `NSData` object.
 Freddy implements its own deserialiser, so we can skip `NSJSONSerialization` altogether.
-While they claim that is faster, one disadvantage is that we cannot use the default serialisers of some famous HTTP clients (e.g. [Alamofire](https://github.com/Alamofire/Alamofire/blob/2501fc92eaf2d4e6d0b316d8fb5bb2eb41311f86/Source/ResponseSerialization.swift#L290)).
-So this library looked great, but in return we had to extend our HTTP client to replace `NSJSONSerialization` with something else.
+While they claim that is faster, one disadvantage is that we cannot use the default serialisers of some popular HTTP clients (e.g. [Alamofire](https://github.com/Alamofire/Alamofire/blob/2501fc92eaf2d4e6d0b316d8fb5bb2eb41311f86/Source/ResponseSerialization.swift#L290)).
+So this library looked great, but in exchange we had to extend our HTTP client to replace `NSJSONSerialization` with something else.

 Populating models with a JSON object is possible with a protocol.
 This approach is really common in many libraries out there: